visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    WriteScript is meant to be able to write out the current state of VisIt to a Python script that can be used later to reproduce a visualization.
+    ``WriteScript()`` saves the current state of VisIt as a Python script that can be used later to reproduce a visualization.
     This is like using a session file but you can take the output of WriteScript and further customize it.